Date of Award:

 Radial-fibrous cement rims on carbonate grains indicate early subsea cementation in limestones.
 Dolomite in "birdseye" structures and in reworked lithiclasts, both in limestones, suggests that a minor amount of syngenetic dolomite formed, although there are no beds of primary dolomite.

 Wakeley, Lillian Donley, "Petrology of the Upper Nounan - Worm Creek Sequence, Upper Cambrian Nounan and St. Charles Formations, Southeast Idaho" (1975).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4676.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .